Experimental Analysis of Large-scale Learnable Vector Storage Compression: Introduction

-In this paper, we study the above problem by revisiting the embedding compression methods under recommendation and retrieval scenarios since they have the most severe embedding vector storage pressure due to the high-dimensional sparse data~\cite{DBLP:conf/kdd/LianYZWHWSLLDLL22} and the huge volume of corpus.
+In this paper, we study the above problem by revisiting the embedding compression methods under recommendation and retrieval scenarios since they have the most severe learnable vector storage pressure due to the high-dimensional sparse data~\cite{DBLP:conf/kdd/LianYZWHWSLLDLL22} and the huge volume of corpus.
 Figure~\ref{fig:tabular} illustrates an example of input data for DLRMs, which consists of multiple columns of categorical and numerical features, along with a column of target labels.
-A typical DLRM vectorizes the categorical features into dense embeddings and feeds the embeddings along with numerical features into a downstream neural network to make predictions, as shown in Figure~\ref{fig:model}(a).
-The embedding layer maintains embedding vectors for all categorical features as a trainable parameter matrix.
+A typical DLRM vectorizes the categorical features into dense embeddings and feeds them along with numerical features into a downstream neural network to make predictions, as shown in Figure~\ref{fig:model}(a).
+The embedding layer maintains trainable embedding vectors for all categorical features.
 It also provides embedding read and write primitives which are similar to the key-value storage~\cite{DBLP:conf/mlsys/ZhaoXJQDS020,DBLP:conf/cikm/ZhaoZXQJ019,DBLP:conf/sc/XieRLYXWLAXS20}.
-Unfortunately, most existing key-value storage compression techniques~\cite{DBLP:journals/pvldb/RenZAG17,DBLP:conf/damon/ChenZXQLLZ21} are not suitable for embedding models because of several special characteristics of embeddings during training and inference, such as skew distribution of embedding popularity~\cite{DBLP:conf/sigir/ZhangC15,DBLP:journals/corr/abs-2003-07336,DBLP:journals/pvldb/MiaoZSNYTC21,DBLP:conf/sigmod/MiaoSZZNY022,DBLP:conf/asplos/SethiAAKTW22,DBLP:conf/icde/ZhangCYYYZWDXSL22}, frequently accessing and updating of multiple embeddings especially during training.
+Unfortunately, most existing key-value storage compression techniques~\cite{DBLP:journals/pvldb/RenZAG17,DBLP:conf/damon/ChenZXQLLZ21} are not suitable for DLRMs because of several special characteristics of embeddings, such as skew distribution of embedding popularity~\cite{DBLP:conf/sigir/ZhangC15,DBLP:journals/corr/abs-2003-07336,DBLP:journals/pvldb/MiaoZSNYTC21,DBLP:conf/sigmod/MiaoSZZNY022,DBLP:conf/asplos/SethiAAKTW22,DBLP:conf/icde/ZhangCYYYZWDXSL22}, frequently accessing and updating of multiple embeddings especially during training.
 For example, if trained on the Criteo dataset, embeddings are accessed and updated more than 30 times per epoch, with the most popular embeddings being updated almost every iteration.
 To address the memory issue, many embedding compression methods have been proposed and can be classified into two categories: inter-feature compression and intra-feature compression.